Estimation methods are general techniques that can be used to derive estimators in a parametric estimation problem.

-the symbol is often used to denote both the estimate and the estimator and the meaning is usually clear from the context).
+the symbol is often used to denote both the estimate and the estimator and the meaning is usually clear from the context.

 An estimator is an extremum estimator if it can be represented as the solution of a maximization problem:where is a function of both the parameter and the sample .

 In maximum likelihood estimation, we maximize the likelihood of the sample:where:

 The vector is called the maximum likelihood estimator of .

-In generalized method of moments (GMM) estimation, the distributions associated to the parameters are such that they satisfy the moment condition:where is a (vector) function and indicates that the expected value is computed using the distribution associated to .
+In the generalized method of moments (GMM) estimation method, the distribution associated to the parameter satisfies a moment condition:where is a (vector) function and indicates that the expected value is computed using the distribution associated to .